 Use their learning experiences to support their aspirations for higher education and/or career development

 Transfer skills developed as part of their extended project to other areas of study

 The Sixth Form EPQ attracts UCAS points, is worth half an A-level (graded up to A*) and is widely valued by universities and employers.
 Some leading universities, such as the University of Southampton, make adjusted offers to pupils undertaking an EPQ.

 For the EPQ and HPQ, pupils can study virtually anything that is of interest to them, be it age old questions or issues that are more contemporary.
 Here is just a small selection:

 To what extent is society biased towards extroverts?

 Dante’s Nine Circles of Hell, a modern interpretation

 To what extent is Momentum a threat to the Labour Party?

-In the Sixth Form, students have to prepare and give a presentation about the project and process (including a Q&A session).
+All HPQ and EPQ students will also prepare and deliver a presentation about the project and process (including a Q&A session).
 The presentation provides candidates with an opportunity to tell the story of their project journey, from initial project choice right through to final reflections.